chat21/chat21-web-widget/README.md

 Build for production with :  `ng build --prod --base-href --output-hashing none`

 ## Widget in action
-To see this widget in action you can go on 'https://www.tiledesk.com'
+You can see a configuration of this widget in action on 'https://www.tiledesk.com'

 # Deploy
 ## Deploy to a web Server